Keith Wood

-Keith Wood (born 27 January 1972) is an Irish former international rugby union player who played as a hooker for Ireland, the British & Irish Lions, Garryowen, Harlequins and Munster.
+Keith Wood (born 27 January 1972) is an Irish former rugby union player who played as a hooker at international level for Ireland, and the British & Irish Lions.
+He also played at club level for Garryowen, Harlequins and Munster.
 He was nicknamed 'The Raging Potato' because of his bald head, and as 'Uncle Fester' due to his resemblance to the character in The Addams Family.
 Wood is considered by many to have been the best hooker in rugby union during his era, winning the inaugural World Rugby Player of the Year award, and to be among the best hookers in the history of the game.

 Early life

 Wood was born in Killaloe, County Clare, and educated at St Munchin's College, Limerick.
-His father, Gordon Wood, played prop 29 times for Ireland.
+His father, Gordon Wood, played prop 29 times for Ireland & won 2 caps for the Lions.

 Club career

 Wood started his career with Garryowen who he helped to All Ireland titles in 1992 and 1994 before moving to Harlequins.
 He returned to play with Munster in the 1999–2000 season and played in the European Rugby Cup final that Munster lost to Northampton Saints 9-8 in Twickenham Stadium before returning to Harlequins.

+Having returned to Harlequins in 2000 he started the 2000–01 Challenge Cup final beating Narbonne 42–33 in the final helping the club to become the first English club ever to win the tournament.